Roku Inc. (ROKU) Shares Down Despite Recent Market Volatility

 The liquidity ratio also appears to be rather interesting for investors as it stands at 2.74.

-In summary, Roku Inc. (ROKU) has had a mixed performance as of late.
-Analysts have bearish opinions on the stock, with some viewing it as a “sell” and others as a “hold”.
+To put it simply, Roku Inc. (ROKU) has had a mixed performance in recent times.
+Analysts have a bearish opinion on the stock, with some rating it as a “sell” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.